Photo by Mikechie Esparagoza from Pexels

 That way when I need some instant inspiration, I have my Vision Board at my fingertips.
 I can also use my Vision Board for ongoing insight and to prime my mind for growth and greatness.

-Creating an Empowering Vision Page
+The Big Picture – Steps to Creating an Inspiring Vision Page

 To create my Vision Page, I decided to give PInterest a chance.
-Here is the board I created:

 As you can see, I started with some basic themes, like “Strong like a Navy Seal,” “Bold like Richard Branson,” “Health like Dr. Furhman,” Beautiful mind like Edward de Bono,” “Hack away at the unessential,” etc.